Grand Theft Auto Online: Plot

-In July 2021, the player becomes a member of the LS Car Meet, an underground meeting place for fans of custom cars and street racing.
-There, they are introduced to Kenny "KDJ" Dixon Jr. and Sessanta (Emana Rachelle), who provide the player with several robbery contracts after they purchase an auto shop and prove themselves to them.
-In December, Lamar reaches out to the player again, to persuade them to invest in the business of his old friend, Franklin Clinton (Shawn Fonteno), who has recently started a celebrity solutions agency.
-Franklin manages to secure their first major contract with Dr. Dre, who had his phone stolen and needs it recovered before the unreleased music stored on it is leaked.
-The player works alongside Franklin and the agency's hacker specialist, Imani (Sarita Amani Nash), to track down the phone, only to discover that three copies have been made and distributed around Los Santos.
-The player investigates each lead and eventually recovers the stolen music.
-Afterwards, Imani learns that the culprit was Johnny Guns, a records producer at odds with Dre, and that he has sent hitmen to kill Dre at his recording studio.
-After the player saves Dre, they help him find and confront Guns, whom Dre beats with a golf club in revenge.
-As a token of appreciation for their help, Dre allows the player to be the first person to listen to his newest song.
+In 2021, the player becomes a member of the LS Car Meet, an underground hub for car enthusiasts and street racers.
+There, they are introduced to Kenny "KDJ" Dixon Jr. and Sessanta (Emana Rachelle), who provide the player with several robbery contracts.
+Lamar later introduces the player to his friend Franklin Clinton (Shawn Fonteno), who hires them as a partner at his newly opened celebrity solutions agency.
+The agency's first major client, Dr. Dre, enlists their help in recovering his stolen phone containing unreleased music tracks.
+The player tracks down the thief, Johnny Guns, a rival records producer, and recovers the music.
+After saving Dre from Guns' hitmen and aiding him in exacting revenge, he rewards the player by letting them listen to his newest song first.
 Meanwhile, Lamar, upset at being left out of Franklin's new dealings, starts his own cannabis business, LD Organics.
-Franklin and Lamar later attempt to diversify it by making a connection with a client involved in the Epsilon program.
-Although the client ultimately betrays them, the pair dismantle a rival business run by the Vagos gang, and their stunts draw widespread media attention, which Lamar takes advantage of to promote his business.
+Franklin and Lamar then attempt to diversify it by connecting with a client involved in the Epsilon Program religious cult.
+Although the client ultimately betrays them, the pair's stunts draw widespread media attention, which Lamar takes advantage of to promote his business.